-The "Contingency Plan" provides information including the notification of the interruption or threat, documentation of the interruption or threat, assessment of the severity of the interruption or threat, the procedures for the activation of the Plan, and the recovery of personal health information.
+The "Business Continuity & Disaster Recovery Plan" provides information including the notification of the interruption or threat, documentation of the interruption or threat, assessment of the severity of the interruption or threat, the procedures for the activation of the Plan, and the recovery of personal health information.

-The "Contingency Plan" identifies the agents and other organizations that must be notified in the event of short and long-term business interruptions and threats to CCN's operating capabilities, as well as the agents responsible for providing this notification.
-The "Contingency Plan" requires that the identified agents provide notice as soon as is reasonably possible in written or electronic format.
-The "Contingency Plan" also sets out the types of notifications that must be separately documented, as well as the other documentation that must be completed, provided, or executed.
+The "Business Continuity & Disaster Recovery Plan" identifies the agents and other organizations that must be notified in the event of short and long-term business interruptions and threats to CorHealth's operating capabilities, as well as the agents responsible for providing this notification.
+The "Business Continuity & Disaster Recovery Plan" requires that the identified agents provide notice as soon as is reasonably possible in written or electronic format.
+The "Business Continuity & Disaster Recovery Plan" also sets out the types of notifications that must be separately documented, as well as the other documentation that must be completed, provided, or executed.

-In the main document and in an appendix, the "Contingency Plan" provides contact information for all agents, service providers, stakeholders, and other persons or organizations that must be notified in the event of business interruptions and threats.
-The policy "Policies and Procedures for Privacy and Security Auditing" states that the Privacy Officer or a designate must review the "Contingency Plan" on a quarterly basis to ensure that the contact information remains accurate and up-to-date.
+In the main document and in an appendix, the "Business Continuity & Disaster Recovery Plan" provides contact information for all agents, service providers, stakeholders, and other persons or organizations that must be notified in the event of business interruptions and threats.
+The policy, "Policies and Procedures for Privacy and Security Auditing" states that the Privacy Officer or a designate must review the "Business Continuity & Disaster Recovery Plan" annually to ensure that the contact information remains accurate and up to date.

-The "Contingency Plan" outlines a Disaster Recovery and Assessment Team, as well as the agents on the team, which is responsible for assessing the severity of the interruption or threat, conducting the initial impact assessment, assessing the impact on technical and physical infrastructure, and preparing a detailed damage assessment.
-The "Contingency Plan" furthermore identifies the process for completing these assessments, the criteria pursuant to which the assessment is made, the other agents that must be consulted in making the assessment, the documentation that must be completed and its content, and the agents to whom the results of the assessment must be communicated.
+The "Business Continuity & Disaster Recovery Plan" outlines a Disaster Recovery and Assessment Team, as well as the agents on the team, which is responsible for assessing the severity of the interruption or threat, conducting the initial impact assessment, assessing the impact on technical and physical infrastructure, and preparing a detailed damage assessment.
+The "Business Continuity & Disaster Recovery Plan" furthermore identifies the process for completing these assessments, the criteria pursuant to which the assessment is made, the other agents that must be consulted in making the assessment, the documentation that must be completed and its content, and the agents to whom the results of the assessment must be communicated.

-The "Contingency Plan" also identifies the agents responsible for resumption and recovery, the procedures that must be followed in resumption and recovery activities for each particular application or piece of hardware, the prioritization of resumption and recovery activities, the criteria pursuant to which the prioritization is made, and recovery time objectives for critical applications.
-The "Contingency Plan" also identifies the agents that should be consulted with respect to resumption and recovery activities, the documentation that needs to be completed as well as the content of the documentation and the agents responsible for completing it, the agents to whom the documentation must be provided, and the agents to whom the results of these activities must be communicated.
+The "Business Continuity & Disaster Recovery Plan" also identifies the agents responsible for resumption and recovery, the procedures that must be followed in resumption and recovery activities for each particular application or piece of hardware, the prioritization of resumption and recovery activities, the criteria pursuant to which the prioritization is made, and recovery time objectives for critical applications.
+The "Business Continuity & Disaster Recovery Plan" also identifies the agents that should be consulted with respect to resumption and recovery activities, the documentation that needs to be completed as well as the content of the documentation and the agents responsible for completing it, the agents to whom the documentation must be provided, and the agents to whom the results of these activities must be communicated.

-The "Contingency Plan" requires that an inventory be developed and maintained of all critical applications and business functions, and of all hardware and software, software licenses, recovery media, equipment, system network diagrams, hardware configurations, software configuration settings for database systems, and network settings for firewalls, routers, domain name servers, email servers, and other network infrastructure.
+The "Business Continuity & Disaster Recovery Plan" requires that an inventory be developed and maintained of all critical applications and business functions, and of all hardware and software, software licenses, recovery media, equipment, system network diagrams, hardware configurations, software configuration settings for database systems, and network settings for firewalls, routers, domain name servers, email servers, and other network infrastructure.
 The plan also identifies the agents responsible for developing and maintaining the inventory, the other agents and organizations that must be consulted in developing the inventory, and the criteria upon which the determination of critical applications and business functions must be made.